 Wendy replied.
 “We did go to Denver.
 I think I was barely 7 years old, if that.
 My Mom loved the west, and My dad thought that if my mom was able to get out from Gramma Lucas' thumb, she would not be sick any more.
 You know she had a lot of struggles with mental illness, right?
 Then I was probably 10 years old when we moved from Denver to Utah.
 My dad had a good job offer there I remember that.
 We lived in several places, but since Pappy got our first horse, we ended up eventually buying and moving to the farm in Bluffdale.Pappy loaned us money to do that in some way.
 That would have been in 1968 I guess.
 I was going into 7th grade so I was 12.
 There was 20 acres on that farm. we grew tomatoes for del monte, barley, and a few other things.
 Pappy and gramma moved to Utah due to our financial situation, plus, Pappy LOVED the west, and cowboys, and always wanted to live there.
 They lived in a little house next to ours.
 Pappy wanted to participate and help us with the horse investments, etc, which were just beginning at that time.
 As I say, he bought our first horse.
 But my dad and gramma hated each other so much.
 And it dragged pappy into it.
 It made my mom even sicker, and my dad would not let pappy build stuff the way he wanted.
 I'm sure there was much more to it, but they moved up to the little town of Kamas in the mountains where they stayed.
 I was broken hearted.
 Pappy was such a powerful force in my life.
 I didn't really know the facts.”

 So ok, my Denver memory is real.
 Another memory, which is more vivid and detailed, is riding the train with Pappy across country.
 Why would he do that if he was living in Utah?
 I would go to him, or come back home, but we wouldn't travel cross country together.
-I can only deduce, 55 years after the fact, that Pappy was still living here in Michigan.
+I can only deduce, 55 years later, that Pappy was still living here in Michigan.
 I'll call it the summer of 1966.
-I was 5, turning 6 in September. diane and family had been in Denver for a couple years, and would move to Utah soon, with Pappy following soon thereafter.
-Pappy wanted to go out and visit his daughter and grandkids in Colorado, and he asked to take me along on the train, and my Mom said yes.
+I was 5, turning 6 in September. diane and family had been in Denver for a couple of years, and would soon move to Utah, with Pappy following soon thereafter.
+Pappy wanted to go out and visit his daughter and grandkids in Denver, and he asked to take me along on the train, and my Mom said yes.
 That's how it went down, I believe.

 So it was just Pappy and me on a train heading west, probably to Denver to visit Aunt Diane and her family.
-I only have two or three foggy memories of Diane's house in Denver, as described above.
+That makes sense, and it knits those memories together.
 No wonder my Mom didn't give me my bath; she wasn't even there.
 Then we took the train back home, and I'm sure the two train trips have blended together in my mind.
-Soon thereafter, Pappy and Grandma and Sylvia and Diane and her family would be in Utah, putting 1,500 miles between us.
+Soon thereafter, Diane and family and Pappy and Grandma and Sylvia would be in Utah, 1,500 miles away.
 We visited each other as often as we could, but we certainly missed them, and they us.